dgercho/cmdexecutor/README.md

 # CmdExecutor

 Simple and lightweight cmd executor C++ library.
-Made for Windows, Linux and MacOS.
+Runs on Windows, Linux and MacOS.

 ## How does it works?
 Using pipes by implementing the `popen` (or `_popen` for Windows) API call.